hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/ebay/shop.rst

 # No functions or classes are defined in the provided code,
 # so no tests can be written.
 Adding placeholder tests
-# to illustrate how to write tests with pytest.
+# to illuStarte how to write tests with pytest.

 def test_mode_is_dev():